thautwarm/Site-32/_sources/PL/paper-reading-LHKP.rst.txt

      map (module MapArray) ...

-It's not difficult to observe that, the type constructor like :code:`MapList` and :`MapArray` has been already given in other arguments:
+It's obvious that, type constructors like :code:`MapList` and :code:`MapArray` had already been given in other arguments:

 .. code::

     val map: type t. (t mappable_impl) ('a -> 'b) -> ('a, t) app -> ('b, t) app

-In fact, the argument typed :code:`t mappable_impl` is unique for a given :code:`t`.
+In fact, the argument typed :code:`t mappable_impl` is unique given a unique :code:`t` (in other words, :code:`mappable_impl` is injective).
-So how about create an instance typed :code:`t mappable_impl` automatically from the type :code:`t` ?
+So how about create an instance of type :code:`t mappable_impl` automatically from the type :code:`t` ?

-If we can do this, we then have a better polymorphism which is no worse than that from Haskell.
+If we can do this, we then have a better polymorphism no worse than Haskell's.

 .. code ::